-If your young athlete has had anterior cruciate ligament (ACL) reconstruction surgery, you know how long and grueling the recovery process can be.
+If your teen athlete has had ACL reconstruction surgery or a knee injury, you know how long and grueling the recovery process can be.
 Children and teens who have had to sit on the sidelines while healing are often eager to get back to their sport, but it’s critical that these athletes don’t return too soon.

 - Knee range of motion assessment

 - Measurement of hip and thigh muscle strength

 - Hop testing assessment

 - Subjective psychological scoring to determine confidence levels in performing sport activities

 After the testing is complete, athletes receive a Functional Testing Report to bring to their orthopedic surgeon s at their six-month post-operative appointment.
 A sports physical therapist will make a recommendation on readiness for return to sports based on patient performance in relation to risk for re-injury.

 Functional testing is a critical step following pediatric ACL surgery, as it allows our sports medicine team, including sports physical therapists, athletic trainers and surgeons, to help make sure each athlete is ready to safely begin a three month return-to-sport plan.
 Once your child or teen passes the functional test, a return-to-sport program is initiated.